 The first 2,000 gallons of flow is included in the fixed monthly charge.
-The wastewater flows billed for residential customers is the lesser of the current month's water consumption or the prior winter months' (December, January, February) average consumption.
+The wastewater flows billed for residential customers is the lesser of the current month's water consumption or the prior winter months' average of the three lowest month's consumption using the period December through March.